KalnuErelis/gmail-shortcuts-apple-mail/README.md

 ## How It Works (Vim-like Modes)

-This config uses a **Vim-like modal system** to handle the edge case of typing in compose/search fields:
+This config uses a **Vim-like modal system** to prevent shortcuts from interfering when typing:

 ### Normal Mode (default)
 - Shortcuts are **active**